Online Learning: A Modern Introduction Using Convex Optimization: The Follow-the-Regularized-Leader Algorithm

 \section{The Follow-the-Regularized-Leader Algorithm}

-As said above, in FTRL we output the minimizer of the regularized cumulative past losses.
-It should be clear that FTRL is not an algorithm, but rather a family of algorithms, in the same way as OMD is a family of algorithms.
+In \textbf{\ac{FTRL}}, in each round we output the minimizer of the regularized cumulative past losses, see Algorithm~\ref{alg:ftrl}.
+It should be clear that \ac{FTRL} is not an algorithm, but a family of algorithms, in the same way that \ac{OMD} is a family of algorithms.

-Before analyzing the algorithm, let's get some intuition on it.
-In OMD, we saw that the ``state'' of the algorithm is stored in the current iterate $\bx_t$, in the sense that the next iterate $\bx_{t+1}$ depends on $\bx_t$ and the loss received at time $t$ (the choice of the learning rate has only a little influence on the next iterate).
-Instead in FTRL, the next iterate $\bx_{t+1}$ depends on the entire history of losses received up to time $t$.
-This has an immediate consequence: In the case that $V$ is bounded, OMD will only ``remember'' the last $\bx_t$, and not the iterate before the projection.
-On the other hand, FTRL keeps in memory the entire history of the past, that in principle allows to recover the iterates before the projection in $V$.
+Before analyzing \ac{FTRL}, let's get some intuition on it.
+In \ac{OMD}, we saw that the ``state'' of the algorithm is stored in the current iterate $\bx_t$, in the sense that the next iterate $\bx_{t+1}$ depends on $\bx_t$ and the loss received at time $t$, plus obviously the choice of the learning rate.
+Instead, in \ac{FTRL}, the next iterate $\bx_{t+1}$ depends on the entire history of losses received up to time $t$ and on the regularizer used at time $t$.
+This has an immediate consequence: in the case that $\mathcal{V}$ is bounded, \ac{OMD} will only ``remember'' the last $\bx_t$ and nothing else.
+On the other hand, \ac{FTRL} keeps in memory the entire history of the past, which in principle allows us to recover the iterates before the projection in $\mathcal{V}$.

-This difference in behavior might make the reader think that FTRL is more computationally and memory expensive.
+This difference in behavior might make the reader think that \ac{FTRL} is more computationally and memory-expensive.
 And indeed it is!
-But, we will also see that there is a way to consider approximate losses that makes the algorithm as expensive as OMD, yet retaining strictly more information than OMD.
+But, in Section~\ref{sec:ftrl_linear_losses} we will also see that there is a way to consider approximate losses that makes the algorithm as expensive as \ac{OMD}, yet retaining the same or more information than \ac{OMD}.